 Best Accommodation in Tasmania

-Obviously I can’t list every place to stay around the whole island.
-But here’s my personal recommendation of accommodation if you want to have some cool experiences.
+Obviously, I can’t list every place to stay around the whole island.
+But here’s my personal recommendation for accommodation if you want to have some cool experiences.

 Budget – Montacute Boutique Bunkhouse

 This excellent hostel in Hobart is a popular spot for tourists visiting the Apple Isle.

 Located in the heart of Hobart, it is a short walk from Battery Point and Salamanca Market making it an excellent choice.

 Offering both dorms and privates it a great option for both solo travellers and couples.

 Midrange – Scamander Sanctuary Holiday Park